 The UF Department of Dermatology, Micrographic Surgery and Dermatologic Oncology Fellowship is a one-year ACGME accredited training program whose mission is to train future Mohs and dermatologic surgeons, who can advance the field of Dermatologic Oncology and Mohs Surgery and help meet the health needs of the Northern Florida population/patients.
 The program is intended to train ACGME-accredited dermatology program graduates in Mohs surgery and procedural dermatology.

-The training program involves University of Florida Department of Dermatology outpatient clinical sites and the Malcolm Randall VA dermatology clinic.
+The training program involves University of Florida Department of Dermatology outpatient clinical sites and the Malcom Randall VA dermatology clinic.

 We require that all applicants pass USMLE steps 1, 2, and 3.

 By start of fellowship, the applicant must be board-eligible or board-certified in dermatology.

 Our program participates in the SF Match.
 Click here to view the SF Match website for a description and instructions on how to apply.